Stillpoint-Software/.github/profile/README.md

       - Child pipeline
       - Middleware

-- Hyperbee.Template: Simplify your templating needs with Hyperbee.Template.
+- Hyperbee.Templating: Simplify your templating needs with Hyperbee.Template.
 Experience the ease of creating dynamic content with this intuitive templating engine.
-From generating HTML to crafting emails, unlock endless possibilities for customization and efficiency in your projects. ***(coming soon)***
+From generating HTML to crafting emails, unlock endless possibilities for customization and efficiency in your projects.

   - Templating engine supporting:
     - Value replacements